OkRobotsTeam/FRC_Radio_Configuration_Utility_Fix/README.md

 Tihs is an attempt to make the broken Radio Configuration Utility work again.

 I decompiled the original, patched the source to change how it checked to see if the changes to the host computers IP address had worked and recompiled.
+I looked for the original source but I couldn't find it anywhere, so I took the ugly route.

 I decompiled using Vineflower